 Firstly, what are expanded clay balls and how are they made.
 They are made from top quality clay medium.
-The clay is made into clay pellets and are heated to 1200/2000 degrees Fahrenheit.
-The interior is expanded to a sponge-like form, which provides exceptional absorption of water and nutrients, while the Page underis more densified, providing strength, while limiting salt buildup.
-They are inorganic, sterile and will not compact, decompose or harbor mold or disease.
+The clay is made into clay pellets and is heated to 1200/2000degress Fahrenheit.
+The interior is expanded into a sponge-like form, which provides exceptional absorption of water and nutrients, while the outer is more densified, providing strength, while limiting salt build-up.
+They are inorganic, sterile and will not compact, de compose or harbour mould or disease.
 Its regular shape promotes good air circulation in the root zone, which creates a stronger root system and a healthier plant.
 It allows humidity around the plant.

 Cross Section of Clay Balls

 DIRECTION FOR USE

 Prior to first use, rinse the clay balls with clean water to wash any dust particles, which have built up during shipment.
 I then soak the balls in a mixture of Algonox (5mls to a litre) and Calcium Nitrate (1 gram to a litre) for one hour, they are then ready to use.

 Use a pot with drain holes in base, put a layer of stone in pot like River Gravel for weight, add plant and balls and grow as with any other potting material.
 You will need to stabilise the plant, as the clay balls are too light to hold the plant, until the new roots secure it.
 I use a wire loop attached to the sides of the pot, as per photo, secure the plant to the loop.
 I finish the potting process with some limestone on the top of the clay balls.

 I do not use clear pots as I have found that this can cause algae to form in the pot.
 When repotting an orchid which is going into expanded clay balls, as with all plants, remove all dead and damaged roots so they will not cause a wet mushy area.